 This illustrates the complex, dynamic cycles of sardine abundance.
 It also highlights a proactive management program that we hope will move forward based on best available science and recommendations of the management team, not swayed by politics.

 D.B.
-Pleschner is executive director of the California Wetfish Producers Association, a nonprofit dedicated to research and to promote sustainable wetfish resources.
+Pleschner is executive director of the California Wetfish Producers Association, a nonprofit designed to promote sustainable wetfish resources.